Scientific Name: Cervus canadensis

-Between 1913–1916, private land owners as well as Virginia Department of Game and Inland Fisheries (DGIF) attempted the transplantation and reintroduction of elk into 15 Virginia counties.
+Between 1913–1916, private land owners as well as the Virginia Department of Wildlife Resources (DWR) attempted the transplantation and reintroduction of elk into 15 Virginia counties.
 Unfortunately, most of these efforts quickly failed due to a lack of suitable habitat and knowledge of elk ecology.
 Elk in the Appalachian Mountains held on through the addition of more translocated elk in the 20’s and 30’s, but by 1970, elk once again disappeared from Virginia.
 Several factors contributed to the elk’s second demise including disease, unsustainable hunting, removal of elk that were eating crops, illegal poaching, and the isolation of small, unsustainable, herds.

 All funding for this restoration effort came from hunting license sales, RMEF, and the U.S. Fish and Wildlife Service through the Wildlife and Sport Fish Restoration Program from excise taxes on certain sporting goods such as firearms, ammunition, and other hunting gear.
 Since 2014, the elk population in Virginia has grown, presenting both challenges and opportunities.

-This 10-year management plan lays out how DGIF intends to manage a sustainable population of elk in the EMZ for the benefit of all Virginians.
+This 10-year management plan lays out how DWR intends to manage a sustainable population of elk in the EMZ for the benefit of all Virginians.

 To help guide our management plan, the agency sought input from a diverse 17 member Stakeholder Advisory Committee (hunters, agricultural and livestock producers, homeowners, forest landowners, animal and ecological health interests, business and tourism industries, motorists, and local, state, and federal agencies), a public survey of stakeholders, and public feedback from broad advertisement of the draft plan.

-On March 21, 2019, the DGIF Board of Directors endorsed the Virginia Elk Management Plan.
+On March 21, 2019, the DWR Board of Directors endorsed the Virginia Elk Management Plan.